Fly masks and other things to help protect your horse’s head this summer

 Tried and Tested – Ultra Shield Masks

-For those horses who are happy to have their face covered the Ultrasheild Fly Mask collection from Absorbine offers multiple option masks, in a variety of realistic sizes; cob, warmblood, horse … with plenty of sizes in between.
+For horses who are happy to have their face covered, the Ultrasheild Fly Mask collection from Absorbine offers multiple option masks in a variety of realistic sizes; cob, warmblood, horse … with plenty of sizes in between.

-The different masks incorporate different levels of protection.
+Each mask incorporates different levels of protection.
 Our favourite was the Ultra Shield Fly Mask with Removable Nose.
-We trialed two masks on our youngstock and were delighted to report the following:
+We trialled two masks on our young horses and were delighted to report the following:

 Fly Masks for Horses: Zareen with the Ultra Shield Fly Mask with Nose Shield